 Instructions for the Distribution of Personal Property

-Note: it’s also important to make sure certain assets are properly titled with rights of survivorship, to a trust or with beneficiary designations as appropriate.
+–Make sure certain assets are properly titled with rights of survivorship, to a trust or with beneficiary designations as appropriate.

 It has been my experience that being prepared eases stress on both the individual and the family.
 It’s not easy to tackle these topics, but once done it allows you as a family to concentrate on making memories and comforting your loved one for whatever time there is left.
 Lastly, it eases the family once the time has come because they know exactly what to do to honor you and begin the tough process of moving forward in your absence — with peace of mind that is frankly, priceless.